BuissonFlorent/GoodReads_TextMining/README.md

 # GoodReads_TextMining
 Webscraping and analyzing book reviews on GoodReads.
+01/14/202: PLEASE NOTE THAT DUE TO CHANGES TO RSELENIUM, THE WEBSCRAPING CODE IS NOW BROKEN.
+THIS CODE IS JUST FOR REFERENCE NOW.

 Part 1: webscraping